Fuel extraction in Pakistan: Modern exploration

-In 2005, the Vancouver-based 'International Sovereign Energy' signed a memorandum of understanding with the Oil and Gas Development Company Limited, Pakistan's national oil company, to develop the Toot field.
+In 2005, the Vancouver-based 'International Sovereign Energy' signed a memorandum of understanding with the Oil & Gas Development Company, Pakistan's national oil company, to develop the Toot field.
 Schlumberger Oilfield Services first started operations in early 2006.
 After favorable results, the Vancouver-based 'Junior oil' and International 'Sovereign Energy Corp'.
-Oil and gas exploration companies signed a memorandum of agreement with the Oil and Gas Development Company Limited, Pakistan's national oil company, in mid-2005, to develop the Toot oil field in Punjab Province, near the capital city of Islamabad.
+Oil and gas exploration companies signed a memorandum of agreement with the Oil & Gas Development Company, Pakistan's national oil company, in mid-2005, to develop the Toot oil field in Punjab Province, near the capital city of Islamabad.
 The company is also providing electricity to locals living around the residential camps of Toot oil field and the neighbouring Missa Keswaal oil field.

 Petroleum refining

 The crude oil that is produced in Pakistan gets refined at home at five oil refineries which are Cnergyico Pk Limited, Pak-Arab Refinery Company Limited (PARCO), Pakistan Refinery Limited, Attock Refinery Limited, and National Refinery Limited.
 The combined processing capacity of these five refineries is roughly 420,000 barrels per day.
 Cnergyico Pk Limited is Pakistan's largest oil refiner with installed processing capacity of 156,000 barrels per day, accounting for around 37% of Pakistan's total oil refining capacity.

 In 2019, it was announced that Saudi Aramco will establish an oil refinery in Gwadar.